Macronius/Amazone-app/README.md

     9. check validation and create user

 24. Create Shipping Screen

     1. create CheckoutSteps.js component
     2. create shipping fields
     3. implement shipping constant, actions and reducers

 25. Create Payment Screen

     1. create payment fields
     2. implement shipping constants, actions and reducers

 26. Design Place Order Screen

     1. desgin order summary fields
     2. design order action

 27. Create Place Order API /api/order
     1. createOrder api
     2. create orderModel
     3. create orderRouter
        3.b add to utils.js - to get info about user that created the order, define a middleware
     4. create past order route
 28. Implement PlaceOrder Action

     - when user click on placeorder, a new action happens in the redux store and call the api for creating an order in the backend and redirect user to the order details page, also it calls cart empty to make the cart empty after placing the order

     1. handle place order button click
     2. create place order constants, action and reducer

 29. Create Order Screen

     - after placing an order by user, need to show the order information in a new screen and make it possible for user to make payment

     1. build order api for /api/orders/:id
     2. create OrderScreen.js
     3. dispatch order details action in useEffect
     4. load data with useSelector
     5. show data like place order screen
     6. create order details constant, action and reducer

+30. Add PayPal Button
+    1. get client id from paypal
+        - developer.paypal.com
+        - login to dashboard
+        - Dashboard > My Apps & Credentials
+        - Sandbox > Create App (after everything works, go back and create a livekey instead of a sandbox key)
+        - enter an App Name and Create App - to get a client ID
+    2. set it in .env file
+    3. create route from /api/paypal/clientId
+        - the PAYPAL_CLIENT_ID is on the backend, but it is needed on the client, therefore solution is create an api to send from backend to frontend
+    4. create getPaypalClientID in api.js
+    5. add paypal checkout script in OrderScreen.js
+    6. show paypal button
+        - npm install react-paypall-button-v2
+    NOTE: to get a paypal live key, just follow the above steps under 'live' option instead of 'sandbox' option, then take that key and replace in .env PAYPAL_CLIENT_ID